 We have alumni who were medical doctors, soldiers, lawyers, architects and entrepreneurs before they joined the INSEAD MBA to get a thorough understanding of business topics, and have often used the degree to make career changes.

 Pre-MBA Sector Experience

-Below is a breakdown of pre-MBA sector experience for the classes of 2018.
-While about half of the class typically comes from a consulting or finance background, the other half is made up of a myriad of other sectors and industries.
+Below is a breakdown of pre-MBA sector experience for a typical recent class.
+While about half of the class usually comes from a consulting or finance background, the other half is made up of a myriad of other sectors and industries.

 You will be doing most of your core curriculum assignments with your group, giving and receiving lots of feedback and challenging each other’s assumptions.
 There may well be some disagreements and a few fireworks as group members will think and act differently from what you’re used to, but these experiences will give you the skills you will need to successfully manage diversity in your post-MBA career.